alem0lars/fizzy/README.md

-fizzy
+Fizzy
 =====

-the hassle free configuration manager
+The hassle free configuration manager

 ![Status](http://img.shields.io/badge/status-WIP-yellow.svg)

-## available commands
+## Available commands

-### sync
+### Sync

-sync with the remote configuration repository.
+Sync with the remote configuration repository.

-this command can be run as a unprivileged user or as root: it makes no difference.
+This command can be run as a unprivileged user or as root: it makes no difference.

-#### usage example
+#### Usage example

-* *first sync*
+* *First sync*

   ```ShellSession
   $ fizzy sync --url url_to_config
   ```

-* *other syncs* (there is no need to pass the url for syncing)
+* *Other syncs* (there is no need to pass the URL for syncing)

   ```ShellSession
   $ fizzy sync
   ```

-### instantiate
+### Instantiate

-create configuration instances.
+Create configuration instances.

-#### usage example
+#### Usage example

-* *create an instance for each user*
+* *Create an instance for each user*

-  here is where the configuration is evaluated and templates are expanded, so we need to be sure that we run the command using the right user.
+  Here is where the configuration is evaluated and templates are expanded, so we need to be sure that we run the command using the right user.

   ```ShellSession
   $ sudo -u usera fizzy instantiate --inst-name usera
   $ sudo -u userb fizzy instantiate --inst-name userb
   ```

-### install
+### Install

-install a previously created configuration instance into the system.
+Install a previously created configuration instance into the system.

-#### usage example
+#### Usage example

-* *install an instance for each user*
+* *Install an instance for each user*

-  here some setup could be performed as well (e.g. creating intermediate dirs), so we need to be sure that we run the command using the right user.
+  Here some setup could be performed as well (e.g. creating intermediate dirs), so we need to be sure that we run the command using the right user.

   ```ShellSession
   $ sudo -u usera fizzy install --inst-name usera